seifhassine/REasy/readme.md

   <img src="reasy_editor_logo.png" alt="REasy Editor Logo" style="max-width:300px;">
 </p>

-**REasy Editor** is a quality-of-life toolkit for RE games that currently supports viewing and limited editing of UVAR files.
+**REasy Editor** is a quality-of-life toolkit for RE games that currently supports viewing and editing of UVAR files.
 It also includes miscellaneous tools to speed up your work.
 I have currently rushed the release and the structure will be improved in the upcoming updates.
 I have currently only tested and used this on RE4R files.

 ## Features